khoeger/khoeger.github.io/_posts/2022-11-6-TextAdventure-WeeklyCreativeCodingChallenge.md

 ### Description
 With
-[*An Adventure Through The Text Of Edgar Allen Poe's "The Raven"*](https://editor.p5js.org/KatarinaHoeger/full/NU3Q08JPd), a watcher-listener watches the most frequently appearing words in the work appear in order of their appearance at random places on the canvas.
+[*An Adventure Through The Text Of Edgar Allen Poe's "The Raven"*](https://editor.p5js.org/KatarinaHoeger/full/NU3Q08JPd), a watcher-listener watches the most frequently used words in the raven appear on the canvas sequentially.
-The sizes of the words are determined by how prevalently they feature in the text.
+The words are placed randomly across the canvas, around the outline of the raven.
+More frequently occurring words are displayed with larger font sizes.
-The poem's text is read aloud simultaneously by the code.
+The code read's the poem's text aloud while words are placed.
-This work is meant to be viewed in full screen with sound on.
+This exploratory work is meant to be viewed in full screen with sound on.

 <iframe src="https://editor.p5js.org/KatarinaHoeger/full/NU3Q08JPd"  width="650" height="800"></iframe>